The three months of winter can be peppered with pretty shocking weather conditions, and this can put a lot of pressure on your golf game.

-Following on from last week's collection of 10 Winter Golf Survival Tips, below we list five separate golf shots that you need to have in your locker if you're going to play some great winter golf.
+Following on from last week's collection of Essential Winter Golf Survival Tips, below we list five separate golf shots which will help you play to your potential in the depths of winter.

 The Low Punch Shot

-First up, Chris Ryan helps you gain a general understanding of how to keep the ball low when playing in those biting cold winter winds.
+First up, Chris Ryan helps you gain a general understanding of how to keep the ball low when playing in those bitingly cold winter winds.

-Wet fairways can be extremely unforgiving and if your club bottoms out even a tiny fraction before the ball, you'll be hitting those dreaded fat shots all day long.
-The boys from MeAndMyGolf give you a few golf swing tweaks to help you strike your irons pure below.
+As we all know to our detriment, wet fairways can be extremely unforgiving.
+If your club bottoms out even a tiny fraction before the ball, you'll be hitting chunks all day long.